St. Lawrence Avenue station

 The St. Lawrence Avenue station is a local station on the IRT Pelham Line of the New York City Subway.
-The station, served by the 6 train at all times, is located at the intersection of St. Lawrence Avenue and Westchester Avenue in the Soundview neighborhood of the Bronx.
+Located at the intersection of St. Lawrence Avenue and Westchester Avenue in the Soundview neighborhood of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 History

 St. Lawrence Avenue station opened on May 30, 1920 as the Pelham Line was extended to East 177th Street from Hunts Point Avenue.
 The construction of the Pelham Line was part of the Dual Contracts, signed on March 19, 1913 and also known as the Dual Subway System.
 The Pelham Line was built as a branch of the Lexington Avenue Line running northeast via 138th Street, Southern Boulevard and Westchester Avenue.
 Initially, the extension was served by a shuttle service operating with elevated cars.
 Passengers transferred to the shuttle at Hunts Point Avenue.